Reviewed by Steve & Jill Wooler in February 2010 and February 2014

-SeaScape is located at the southern end of Castara’s Little Bay (more often referred to by the more glamorous but technically incorrect name of Heavenly Bay).
-Access to the property is via Depot Road, a steep lane leading from the main North Coast Road as it wends its way up and out of Castara on the way to Parlatuvier and Englishman’s Bay.
-Depot Road is narrow, steep, pitted and potholed but as long as drivers exercise care the road presents little more than a minor challenge.
+SeaScape is located at the southern end of Little Bay, the smaller and prettier of Castara’s two lovely beaches.
+Little Bay is often referred to by the more glamorous, but incorrect, name of Heavenly Bay.
+Access to the bay is via Depot Road, a steep narrow pitted lane that drops from the main coast road as it wends its way through Castara.

-The house appears at first to be two structures on different levels.
-The overall shape and design is very different from the rectangular blocks of most other houses in the village and help to give this property an air of distinction.
+Viewed from the beach, SeaScape does initially appear to be two buildings on different levels.
+The design is very different from the rectangular blocks of most other houses in the village and this helps to give the property an air of distinction.

 The buttons above present articles sequentially, in the order shown in the menu bar

 at the top of the page.
 You are currently on the Property Review page in the Accommodation menu.